 I am very honoured and grateful to be on the RLTC Counselling Team!
-Prior to coming to RLTC, I have been involved with “Men’s Work” for the past 20 years.
-I spent the past 7 years supporting men as the Executive Director and Lay Counsellor at West Coast Men’s Support Society (www.westcoastmen.org).
-I recently graduated with an MA Counselling Psychology, and am a Canadian Certified Counsellor (CCC) and Certified Indigenous Addictions Specialist (CDS III).
+Prior to coming to RLTC, I have been involved with “Men’s Work” for over 20 years.
+I spent 7 years supporting men as the Executive Director and Lay Counsellor at West Coast Men’s Support Society (www.westcoastmen.org).
+I graduated with an MA Counselling Psychology in 2016, and am a Canadian Certified Counsellor (CCC) and Certified Indigenous Addictions Specialist (CDS III).
 I am presently pursuing a PhD in Eco-Psychology.
 I have also been involved in the business world for over 30 years and still have a marketing firm.
 I look forward to contributing to the healing journey of many many clients at RLTC!

-On a personal note, I have been married for nearly 30 years to Annik Moyal-Waldman; and we have a wonderful son, Nathaniel who is completing his second year in university.
+On a personal note, I have been married for nearly 30 years to Annik Moyal-Waldman; and we have a wonderful son, Nathaniel, who will be completing his undergrad degree next year.
 I am a published singer-songwriter-poet, and enjoy performing at local coffee houses.
-I am also honoured to be able to offer my Lakota flute and hand drum music at RLTC.
-I look forward to exploring the Okanagan region in the coming months and years.
-I enjoy connecting with Mother Earth through hiking, kayaking, biking, tennis, and golf.
+I am also honoured to be able to offer my Lakota flute and other music at RLTC.
+I look forward to exploring the Interior region of BC in the coming months and years.
+I enjoy connecting with Mother Earth through hiking, kayaking, tennis, and golf.